Ssyba/RasaBankBot/README.md

 To start the action server, this will work for breakpoints in intellij or pycharm, use the script provided in the picture below and tart it like this:
 ![rasa action server](https://user-images.githubusercontent.com/20334644/219470306-a998c38d-5b2a-4598-8d2e-5a39ae35f4d3.PNG)

-# How to create DB:
-**This will clear the database, create a table users with:**
--id(int)
--CNP(string 4 chars numbers only), last 2 digits show person age -identify password(min 6 chars, 1 letter, 1 number, and confirmation)
--account number(string 4 chars number only),
--name(string, letters only, capitalize before logging in the database), -surname(string, letters only, capitalize before logging in the database), -age(string 2 number chars),
--registration date(date format),
--balance(int),

 - **Steps**:
 Right click on database_schema_structure_update.py and click on Run.
-Or in the cmd(inside the project folder): python database_schema_structure_update.py
+Or in the cmd(inside the project folder): python database_scripts.py

 # Available functionalities at this time:
 1. Fully built home welcome page for Marius Bank.